Donald Trump And Anthony Fauci Disagree About Coronavirus Testing Capacity

 “I don’t agree with him on that, no, I think we’re doing a great job on testing.”

-CNN reported that though Trump has frequently boasted about how many tests the U.S. has performed – around four million – the U.S. is not performing as many tests per capita as other countries, like Italy.
+CNN reported that though Trump has frequently boasted about how many tests the U.S. has performed — around 4 million — the U.S. is not performing as many tests per capita as other countries, like Italy.

 Though Fauci and Trump disagree about the state of testing efforts, Fauci stated in the TIME interview that he was confident that the administration’s approach to the pandemic would remain rooted in science.